 ArtCOP21 is an exploration of the cultural stakes of climate change.
 More than 200 artists, poets, professionals, scientists and thinkers imagine together other narratives and other perspectives to reinvent our world.

-Robby joins Banks on his annual “Mother Earth Tour” through the Indigenous Territories in Oklahoma.
+In the spring of 2016, Robby joined Dennis Banks on his annual “Mother Earth Tour” through the Indigenous Territories in Oklahoma.

-In July Robby joined the Standing Rock Sioux Nation and the Water Protectors on the front-lines of an historic Indigenous resistance to the Dakota Access Pipeline—an oil pipeline snaking through 1851 treaty land adjacent to the Standing Rock Sioux Reservation in North Dakota.
-Robby organized a compost sanitation project to protect the Cannonball and Missouri Rivers and the Oceti Sakowin 1851 Treaty Lands.
-Together with the Standing Rock Sioux Nation, Elder Phillis Young, and Dennis Banks, Robby organized and invited fellow musicians to perform in a series of concerts to raise funds and awareness in support of the Water Protectors and the Oceti Sakowin Camp on the front lines of this historic peaceful and spiritual resistance.
+In July Robby and Dennis joined the Standing Rock Sioux Nation and Water Protectors on the front-lines of an historic Indigenous resistance to the Dakota Access Pipeline—an oil pipeline snaking through 1851 treaty land adjacent to the Standing Rock Sioux Reservation in North Dakota.
+Robby organized a compost sanitation project to protect the Cannonball and Missouri Rivers and the Oceti Sakowin 1851 Treaty Lands with Academy Award Winner Patricia Arquette, her team at GiveLove, and the Standing Rock Sioux Nation.
+Together with elders Phillis Young and Dennis Banks, Robby organized and invited fellow musicians to perform in a series of concerts to raise funds and awareness in support of Water Protectors and the Oceti Sakowin Camp on the front lines of this historic peaceful and spiritual resistance.

 By the end of the year Cultural Survival Magazine asked Robby for permission to publish his photography and to write an exclusive article on his leadership, experience and work at Standing Rock.
 Robby’s photography and article are featured in the the 2016 and 2017 winter publications of Cultural Survival Magazine.